Marie Henriette of Austria: Duchess of Brabant

 In April 1854, Leopold and Marie Henriette settled in the Palace of Laeken as duke and duchess of Brabant.
 The couple lived with the king and his younger children Philippe and Charlotte.
-Marie Henriette did not have a close relationship with the her father-in-law the king, but was to become a personal friend of Charlotte.
+Marie Henriette did not have a close relationship with her father-in-law the king, but was to become a personal friend of Charlotte.
 Marie Henriette was given her own household, with her mother-in-law's former Dame d'honneur (principal lady-in-waiting) the comtesse de Mérode.
 She devoted herself to her interest in animals.
-She was not only interested in horses and riding, but also in other animals.
-She attempted the breeding of monkeys, as well as dog breeding.
-She also kept parrots and fish.
-She owned about fifty horses.
+She was interested in horses and riding, owning about fifty horses, and also in other animals.
+She attempted the breeding of monkeys, as well as dog breeding, and kept parrots and fish.
 She also cultivated her interest in music and took lessons in singing, piano and the harp.

-The Duke of Brabant was recommended trips to a warmer climate for health reasons.
+The Duke of Brabant recommended trips to a warmer climate for health reasons.
 Marie Henriette accompanied him on his 1855 trip to Egypt via Vienna, Trieste and Corfu, and from Egypt to Jerusalem.
 Marie Henriette and her spouse made a state visit to France to attend the Exposition Universelle (1855).
 During their visit, their dissimilarities were again the cause of comment.
 Marie Henriette was described as strong, vivid and energetic and Leopold as serious, dry and physically weak: Marie Henriette as extrovert, Leopold as introvert.
-Pauline de Metternich wrote that theirs was a marriage "between a stable-boy and a nun, and by nun I mean the Duke of Brabant".
+Pauline de Metternich wrote that theirs was a marriage "between a stable boy and a nun, and by nun I mean the Duke of Brabant".

 In 1856, her cousin Archduke Maximilian visited the Belgian court to meet his future wife, Marie Henriette's sister-in-law Charlotte.
 He estimated that Marie Henriette must have had help from her lively intelligence to overcome many sensitive situations and that she brought some life to the Belgian royal family.

 In 1858, Marie Henriette gave birth to her first child.
 The fact that the child was a girl was a cause of disappointment.
 The future heir to the throne was finally born in 1859.
 In 1860 and in 1864, Leopold made two more long health trips, this time without Marie Henriette, the last trip to Egypt, Ceylon, India and China.
 Both trips were made when Marie Henriette was pregnant, and she expressed her disappointment in being left at home with the children while he was making long journeys to faraway lands.